 Opening Times and Cost

-The castle and gardens are open daily between March and November from 10am until 5pm with the last admission at 4pm.
-Tickets are £14 for adults, £13 for concessions, £5 for children aged 5-15 years and free for children under 5.
-A family ticket for two adults and up to three children costs £35.
-Discounts are available for members of the English Heritage and for larger groups.
+The castle and gardens are open daily between March and November from 10am until 5pm with the last admission at 3pm.
+Tickets are £19.50 for adults, £8 for children aged 3-15 years and free for children under 3.
+A family ticket for two adults and two children costs £48.